Mariners take out frustrations on Rangers by chasing starter Kolby Allard in first inning

-After having to endure seven frustrating innings of Clayton Kershaw on Thursday, the Mariners were more than happy to see something different than Cy Young-level stuff and Hall-of-Fame execution.
+After having to endure seven strike-filled innings of Clayton Kershaw at his best on Thursday, leaving them with a mixture of feelings that included anger, embarrassment and respect, the Mariners were more than happy to see something, anything different than his Cy Young-level stuff and Hall-of-Fame execution.

+And that it came against another lefty?
+Well, that made it even better.

-Rangers’ starter Kolby Allard was the recipient of those frustrations.
+Rangers’ starter Kolby Allard was the unsuspecting recipient of all those frustrations.

-The Mariners made Allard’s outing brief, while making it feel interminable for him and the Rangers, scoring four runs in the first inning and rolling to a 7-4 victory Friday night at T-Mobile Park.
+The Mariners made Allard’s outing brief, while making it feel interminable for him and the Rangers, grinding out at-bats and rolling up four runs in the first inning in what would be a solid 7-4 victory Friday night at T-Mobile Park.

+“Yeah, (Kershaw) put us on it pretty good yesterday,” M’s rookie outfielder Kyle Lewis said during a postgame video conference.
+“As a whole, you just flush games like that and the next day you come back and do what we know how to do.
+Seeing us have that outbreak early in the game was a refreshing sign.”

-It should be noted that the Mariners’ bullpen, which has had the finger of blame levied at it this season in losses, delivered a solid performance in relief of starter Nick Margevicius.
+It should be noted that the Mariners’ bullpen, which has had the finger of blame levied at it this season in most losses, delivered a solid performance in relief of starter Nick Margevicius.

 Joey Gerber, Matt Magill, Dan Altavilla and Taylor Williams combined to work the final 3 2/3 inning scoreless while not allowing a hit.
 They struck out five batters and didn’t issue a walk.

-But that first inning against Allard set the tone.
+That first inning against Allard set the tone.

 Mired in an 0-for-20 stretch, J.P.
 Crawford led off with a single to left field.
 He would score from first moments later when Sam Haggerty pulled a double down the third-base line and left fielder Nick Zolak had trouble picking it up.